FatjonZOGAJ/Keyword-Extractor/report.md

  hashtags at the end or were part of a conversation and not a standalone tweet which reduced the amount of tweets to 110k.
  This way only tweets which included a single hashtag in a semantically natural sentences were picked for the study.
  Manual random evaluation has shown that in 90% of the cases the found hashtags fit well as keyphrases.
- These datasets have been preprocessed in some way or another (remove non-latin words, special characters, etc).
+ This dataset has been preprocessed in some way or another (remove non-latin words, special characters, etc).
-Due to the sheer amount of data one needs to analyze to be able to find meaningful structures within, sophisticated algorithms are necessary which is why Deep Learning poses as an interesting opportunity.
+Due to the sheer amount of data one needs to analyze to be able to find meaningful structures within, sophisticated algorithms are necessary which is why Deep Learning poses an interesting opportunity.

 * Having heard that Decoder-Encoder RNNs can be used to translate sentences from one language to another in the course _Applied Deep Learning_, we have wanted to see if this could be used to do some sort of semantic keyword extraction.
 This project is based on the PyTorch Tutorial for sequence to sequence Networks and tries to _translate_ tweets to their respective keywords.

-* What is your solution?
-We have created a Twitter Hashtag Extractor/Suggestor, which is able to suggest keywords based on a short text with limited size (like on Twitter, instagram, etc.).
+* We have created a Twitter Hashtag Extractor/Suggestor, which is able to suggest keywords based on a short text with limited size (like on Twitter, instagram, etc.).
 We compared different kinds of Neural networks by trying out different parameters and network architectures.
 Using an Encoder-Attention Decoder RNN reflecting the state-of-the-art proved the most successfull.

 * After trying out a few different kinds of datasets, it became observable that keyword extraction was highly domain specific.
-Due to this we have focused on the Twitter Dataset found in the following chinese paper ([Link paper](http://jkx.fudan.edu.cn/~qzhang/paper/keyphrase.emnlp2016.pdf)).
+Due to this we have focused on the Twitter Dataset found in the following chinese paper ([1]).
 Another thing that can be observed, is that, even though we reach a respectable prediction accuracy on the validation dataset (testTweet-keyword.txt) after training only on the training dataset (trnTweet-keyword.txt), it does not work ideally for own formulated tweets.
 It seems that the gathered data seems to have a specific lingo in common, which the Neural Network is able to detect within the training and validation dataset.

-* Why is it a solution?
-(And in particular, why is or isn’t deep learning a solution?)
-Only looking at the Tweets [1] dataset we can say that Deep learning works pretty well for **this** kind of keyword extraction problem as it allows to make assumptions and find underlying structures not visible to the human eye.
+* Only looking at the Tweets [1] dataset we can say that Deep learning works pretty well for **this** kind of keyword extraction problem as it allows to make assumptions and find underlying structures not visible to the human eye.
 Looking at the bigger picture though, one must question the meaningfulness of the found model.
+Thus it can be said that Deep Learning proves useful for keyword extraction if one keeps the domain specific limitations in mind.

 * The created embedding simply uses a self defined language dictionary which maps words to indices and vice versa.
 If we were to do the project again we would use a pre trained embedding which allows semantically similar words to be placed close to each other and thus carry more meaning.